viniciusfer01/herm-challenge/README.md

 You can add todos by clicking in 'Adicionar novo item', filling out the name of your todo and clicking the '+' icon next to it.
 To delete a todo, you must click the 'X' icon next to it.
 To update a todo, you must select a todo, type your changes and click the floppy disk next to it.
-Finally, when you finish your todos, check its checkbox to move it to the 'Items concluídos' section.
+Finally, when you finish your todos, check its checkbox to move it to the 'Itens concluídos' section.

 ### How to run it?